einobaka/hw04-js-APIquiz-gt/README.md

 link to the game: https://einobaka.github.io/hw04-js-APIquiz-gt/index.html

 Dev notes:
 The layout is comprised mostly of bootstrap.
 DOM elements are created with attributes of bootstrap, there are no CSS attributes used directly on this homework.
-When the player starts the game, they are prompted with a series of question.
+When the player starts the game, they are prompted with a series of questions.
 Each wrong answer will subtract 5 seconds from the timer.
 Once the player reaches the end, they are able to save the score and restart the game.

 Screenshot of the game started: